 If you notice that your pet’s reactions to thunderstorms are so severe that he has the potential to harm himself or others, it’s worth talking to your vet about your options.
 There are a number of prescription medications available that are proven to be safe and effective that may help your furry friend feel more comfortable around loud noises.

-Finally, make sure that before you head out to a Canada 150 Celebration or BBQ that your pet’s ID tags and microchip information is up-to-date with your current contact information!
-That way if Fido or Fluffy tries to escape from the startling noises, you’ll have a much better chance of reuniting with your loved one quickly!
+Finally, make sure that before you head out to a Canada Day Celebration or BBQ that your pet’s ID tags and microchip information is up-to-date with your current contact information!
+That way if Fido or Fluffy escapes, you’ll have a much better chance of reuniting with your loved one quickly!

 Vets To Go provides a wide range of non-emergency veterinary services in the comfort of your home, 7 days a week – including evenings and weekends!
 Our innovative approach to vet care gives your furry family a personalized healthcare experience while providing extra convenience for pet owners in the Calgary and Edmonton area.
 Our services include in-home exams and check-ups, vaccinations, sick pet visits, small lump and bump removals, compassionate euthanasia and more.
 To learn more about us download our fee guide or call our Client Service Team at 1 (888) 995-8387.